-Learn more about the special pricing and incentives available through HeatSmart Newton.
-A variety of programs from the state and utilities are available to support clean heating and cooling installations.
+Learn more about the financial incentives available for adoption of heat pumps.
+A variety of federal and state programs are available to support electrification of heating, cooling, and hot water.
 The table below summarizes each of the available programs.

 Rebates & Credits

 |Mass Save Partial Home Heat Pump Rebate Program||Eligible Technologies: Air source heat pumps, ground source heat pumps